 Thereâs also currently no way to get your data to appear on any of the major running watches, though weâre told that Garmin, Suunto and Apple Watch connectivity is on the roadmap.

 The shoes can also be upgraded with over the air updates so we expect regular new features to be unlocked.
 Itâs a nice touch that your shoes can keep getting smarter after youâve bought them.

 Under Armour Hovr Infinite: What does it track?

 While earlier generations of the connected shoes only covered the basics of distance, pace and duration, this fourth generation provide cadence and stride length too.

-Thereâs definitely a sense here that Under Armour is taking small steps with the stats the shoes reveal so they donât cater for new metrics such as power or offer foot strike like you get with other run trackers like Arion.
+Thereâs definitely a sense here that Under Armour is taking small steps with the stats the shoes reveal, so they donât cater for new metrics such as power or offer foot strike as you get with other run trackers like Arion.

 If you want to run phone-free, the pod does all the tracking and your data can be synced later.
-Though in order to get real time readouts of your stats youâll need to run with your phone.
+In order to get real time readouts of your stats youâll need to run with your phone, though.
 Thereâs no option to connect the shoes direct to a set of Bluetooth headphones.